RM1213-ARM/LAB2-Trading-Lab/README.md

 ---
 # 🧩 Architecture Style

-This system follows a three-tier architecture pattern with strict network segmentation:
+This system follows a three-tier architecture deployed across insolated virtual networks:

-- **Presentation Layer** (Nginx + Frontend)
+- **Presentation Layer** - (Nginx + Frontend)
-- **Application Layer** (Flask API)
+- **Application Layer** - (Flask API)
-- **Data Layer** (PostgreSQL)
+- **Data Layer** - (PostgreSQL)

 Each layer is isolated in a separate subnet and communicates only through controlled network paths.

----

 ### 🌐 Web Layer — Nginx
 Provides a secure interface between external users and internal backend services.
 - Serves static frontend files (HTML, CSS, JavaScript)
 - Acts as a reverse proxy, routing `/api/*` requests to the Flask API server
-- Single entry point for all client traffic — backend infrastructure is never exposed directly
+- Serves as the single entry point to the system, accessible externally by clients and managemnet VM

 ---

 ### ⚙️ Application Layer — Flask API
-Handles all business logic and API functionality.
+Handles all application logic

-- Processes requests forwarded from Nginx
 - Exposes REST API endpoints (e.g. `GET /api/trades`)
-- Queries PostgreSQL and returns structured JSON responses
+- Queries PostgreSQL database and returns  JSON responses
-- Isolated on its own network segment — not reachable directly from clients
+- Not directly accessible externally, only from Nginx webserver and managemen tVM

 ---

 ### 🗄️ Data Layer — PostgreSQL
-Stores and manages all trading data.

-- Maintains structured trading datasets
+Stores structured tarding data
-- Not exposed to the Web Network or external clients
+- Not exposed to external networks
-- Enforces data integrity, consistency, and security
 - Accessible only via the Flask API server and management VM

 ---